triflicacid/triflic-script/README.md

 ## TODO
 - Labelled blocks. `break` and `continue` statements may be followed by a block label.
+- More elegent `exit` method - exit script execution, not entire process!

 ## Bugs
 No known bugs.